Camino from Pamplona to Logrono 1 week

 • Time To Go All Year Round

-This section of the Camino de Santiago starts in the city of Pamplona (Iruña in Basque), world-famous for its San Fermín running of the bulls festival, which takes place in July every year.
-From Pamplona, the Camino takes pilgrims to the photogenic pilgrim sculpture at Alto del Perdón, where you will enjoy fantastic 360 panoramic views of Pamplona, the valley, and the vast countryside ahead, before continuing on your way.
+This part of the Camino de Santiago begins in Pamplona (Iruña in Basque), renowned for its July San Fermín bull run.
+Thousands flock to the city each year to witness the exhilarating and iconic running of the bulls festival.
+From Pamplona, the Camino leads to the striking pilgrim sculpture at Alto del Perdón, offering breathtaking 360-degree views.
+Before continuing onward, you can take in panoramic vistas of Pamplona, the surrounding valley, and the expansive countryside.

-On this section of the Camino, you will walk across the mountains of Navarra and the red earth vineyards of La Rioja, passing medieval bridges, castles, churches, and picturesque villages along the way, such as Puente de la Reina, Cirauqui, Estella-Lizarra, and Viana.
+On this Camino stretch, you’ll cross Navarra’s mountains and La Rioja’s red-earth vineyards, rich in scenic natural beauty.
+You’ll pass medieval bridges, ancient castles, historic churches, and charming villages like Puente de la Reina, Cirauqui, Estella-Lizarra, and Viana.
 You can stop at Bodegas Irache for a rest and a quick sip at the free wine fountain!
-This is one of the many highlights of the Camino and where you will get to meet other pilgrims!
+This is one of the many highlights of the Camino, where you will meet other pilgrims!

-This section of the Camino finishes in Logroño, capital of La Rioja wine region, and a fantastic city to discover authentic Spanish ‘tapas’.
-On the last day of your journey, you can choose to split the walking into two days so you can relax and enjoy the scenery a little longer.
-We would highly recommend spending a night in Viana if you have an extra day.
+This Camino stretch ends in Logroño, La Rioja’s capital, a wonderful place to enjoy authentic Spanish tapas and culture.
+You may split the walk over two days on your final day for a more relaxed pace.
+This allows extra time to unwind and take in the beautiful scenery along the way.
+We highly recommend spending a night in Viana if you have another day.
 This is an unmissable town with much to love for history buffs and those interested in colonial Spain.

-Talk to us today about how we can make your Camino Frances from Pamplona suit your needs.
+Contact us today to discuss how we can tailor your Camino Francés from Pamplona to suit your needs.

-Click below to create your Camino from Pamplona, or from anywhere along the Camino Frances.
+Click below to create your Camino from Pamplona or anywhere along the Camino Francés.
 You can walk or cycle.

 Map of the Camino from Pamplona to Logrono